Fabyula Badawi

 Fabyula Badawi (born 1960) is an Egyptian poet and journalist.

+Biography

 Born in Cairo, Badawi received a bachelor's degree in business administration and a graduate degree in accounting.
 As of 2008 she was employed by the Saudi newspaper al-Madina as a journalist.
 Three volumes of her poetry have been published.
 They are Mahlan ayyuha-l-rajul (Take it Easy, Man, 1989); Qasa'id zami'a (Thirsty Poems, 1990); and al-Washm) (The Tattoo, 1992).